fire-helper/slides/csi106_1/transcript.md

 *("Four freedoms" slide)*

-The [Free Software Foundation](https://fsf.org), the pioneer of the Free Software Movement, has established the *4 core freedoms*:
+The [Free Software Foundation](https://fsf.org) which is the pioneer of the Free Software Movement, has established the *4 core freedoms*:
 - The freedom to run software as you wish, without restrictions
 - The freedom to study, analyze, change, modify software, without restrictions
 - The freedom to redistribute copies of software, without restrictions